-Classrooms at the Academy will be led by a teacher in a traditional classroom-based environment who will differentiate instruction and use innovative methods to meet the needs of each student.
+Classrooms at the School will be led by a teacher in a traditional classroom-based environment who will differentiate instruction and use innovative methods to meet the needs of each student.
 All classrooms will be expected to have a detailed, minute-by-minute agenda, and Essential Question and daily objective for each subject, a student-generated word wall, anchor charts, class goals, and academic tracking.
 The teacher will utilize a behavior management methodology including CHAMPs (Conversation, Help, Activity, Movements, Participation).

-We have designed classrooms with a substantial investment in equipment to ensure the educational model is supported with an environment that is welcoming, modern, well-equipped and stimulating.
-Nearly \$300,000 is budgeted to equip the classrooms, music, art, science, computer, foreign language, reading, and EC rooms as well as other areas of the campus.
-A well-designed school building helps students feel comfortable thereby encouraging and motivating them to do their best every day.
+We have designed classrooms with a substantial investment in equipment to ensure the education model is supported with an environment that is welcoming, modern, well-equipped and stimulating.
+In Year 1, alone, nearly \$300,000 is budgeted for FF&E (furniture, fixtures and equipment) to equip the classrooms, music, art, science, computer, foreign language, reading, and EC rooms as well as other areas of the campus.
+School needs to be a comfortable place where students are encouraged and motivated to do their best every day; a well-designed school building helps to make that possible.